-Urban Infrastructure
+Urban Systems

-The Urban Infrastructure pillar explores the question of how hard and soft infrastructures might affect urban development and resilience.
+The Urban Systems pillar explores the question of how hard and soft infrastructures might affect urban development and resilience.
 It also explores how these infrastructures evolve in response to hazards, and the connectivity between places that enable the flows of people, goods, services, information and energy.

 WINSTON CHOW